-Brief History of Native Americans and Native American Studies at NMU
+A Brief History of the Center for Native American Studies at NMU

 Native Americans: In the early days few Native American students attended Northern Michigan University.
 Those who did were often met with prejudice from others.
 At various times, Native American speakers came to campus and talked to the weekly assembly or at public lectures.
 In January 1936, Charles Eagle Plume came to Northern to present a program called Making Medicine, in which he interpreted Native life through song and dance.
 Unfortunately, there is little information available about the early days.